szakitibi/documentation/docs/glossary.md

     Accessibility, SEO, and well-structured HTML are core values of Patterns.

 Slate
-    [Slate.js](https://docs.slatejs.org/) is a highly customizable platform for creating rich-text editors, also known as `WYSIWYG` editors.
+    [Slate.js](https://docs.slatejs.org/) is a highly customizable platform for creating rich-text editors, also known as {term}`WYSIWYG` editors.
     It enables you to create powerful, intuitive editors similar to those you've probably used in Medium, Dropbox Paper, or Google Docs.

 `volto-slate`
-    `volto-slate` is an interactive default text editor for Volto, developed on top of {term}`Slate`, offering enhanced WYSIWYG functionality and behavior.
+    `volto-slate` is an interactive default text editor for Volto, developed on top of {term}`Slate`, offering enhanced {term}`WYSIWYG` functionality and behavior.

+WYSIWYG
+    WYSIWYG is an acronym for "what you see is what you get", referring to software that allows content to be edited in a form that resembles its appearance when printed or displayed as a finished product.

+TinyMCE
+    The rich text {term}`WYSIWYG` editor used in {term}`Classic UI`.

 elementEditor
     A generic {term}`volto-slate` plugin architecture that can be used to create other editor interactions that follow the pattern of having a button that toggles a format (an inline element).